JerryAstro2049/FlySFO-Departing-Flights/README.md

 # FlySFO Departing Flights

-So basically, this is a small `Scrapy` + `Selenium` + `ChromeDriver` project that gets San Francisco International Airport (SFO)'s departing flights from https://www.flysfo.com/
+So basically, this is a small `Scrapy` + `Selenium` + `ChromeDriver` project that gets San Francisco International Airport (SFO)'s departing flights from www.flysfo.com

 ## User Guide:

-The command below will activate the `Scrapy` framework and download all the flights:
+Use the command below to activate our spider and get the flights:

+under `FlySFO-Departing-Flights\Crawler`:

 `scrapy crawl FlySFO`